Web Accessibility – using our Science Oxford website

 What we’re doing to improve accessibility

-- working with our web developers to ensure all our websites are accessible
+- We continuously work with our web developers to ensure all our websites are accessible

-- implementing accessibility training within the Communications team
+- We are implementing accessibility training within the Communications team

-- raising general accessibility awareness across the organisation
+- We are raising general accessibility awareness across the organisation

-- creating an Accessibility Resources web page in partnership with local groups
+- We have created and continue to update an Accessibility Resources web page in partnership with local groups

 Preparation of this accessibility statement